ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 ## things to do

-- finsh AI
+- submit UI report
-- Add Amazon intership on IntraPlace
+- studing for the 5 final exams :0